CS-DS-125/125book/source/08-Classes/classes.rst

                print('|' + ' ' * (self.w - 2) + '|')
            print("+" * self.w)

+   # Instantiate a Box object
    a = Box(6, 4)

+   # Call a method in the new Box object
    a.draw()

 The above code is best explored using the CodeLens tool.
 Upon executing the